hunglin59638/juno/README.md

 ## Python API

-### Use Case: Update NCBI RefSeq Assembly Summary and get it in local
+### Use Case 1: Update NCBI RefSeq Assembly Summary and get it in local

 ```
 from juno.data import Assembly